Janissary: Training

-Even after the rapid expansion of the size of the corps at the end of the sixteenth century, the Janissaries continued to undergo strict training and discipline.
-The Janissaries experimented with new forms of battlefield tactics, and in 1605 became one of the first armies in Europe to implement rotating lines of volley fire in battle.
+Even after the rapid expansion of the corps at the end of the 16th century, the Janissaries continued to undergo strict training and discipline.
+They experimented with new battlefield tactics and, in 1605, became one of the first armies in Europe to implement rotating lines of volley fire in battle.

+Giovanni Antonio Menavino, a Genoese who was enslaved in the Ottoman Empire from 1504 to around 1514, spent five years (until 1509 or 1510) as a page to the Sultan in the Seraglio of Constantinople. in chapter XXIII Delli novitii Giannizzeri Agiami Schiavi del gran Turco (On the novice Janissaries Agiami Slaves of the Great Turk) from his book Trattato de costumi et vita de Turchi (1548), he describes what he observed about the Agiami (novice Janissaries):